Snowy Weather Advice

 We follow a Winter Service Plan, which sets out how we deliver the service during winter weather.

-We have three gritting vehicles that can also be fitted with snow ploughs, three quad bikes for the clearance of priority footpaths – they can be fitted with ploughs and/or gritting trailers to meet the demands of the weather conditions and grit bins are located throughout the borough for residents to use on public highways
+We have three gritting vehicles that can also be fitted with snow ploughs, three quad bikes for the clearance of priority footpaths – they can be fitted with ploughs and/or gritting trailers to meet the demands of the weather conditions and grit bins are located throughout the city for residents to use on public highways

 Rock salt is spread on the surface of roads and footways helping to reduce snow and ice hazards on treated surfaces by lowering the freezing point of water.